digital-asset/cn-quickstart/quickstart/frontend/README.md

 ## Development Server Setup

-1. In the parent directory, start all services as described in the [main README](../README.md).
+1. In the parent directory, run.

     ```sh
-    make start
+    make start-vite-dev
     ```

+    This is the equivalent of `make start`, but with a vite live reload server.

     2. In this directory, start the frontend development server, which will reverse proxy requests to the backend.